-Seke is currently researching a new group choreography looking at ghosts and haunted houses as a metaphor for how histories of slavery and colonialism haunt the present.
+Seke is currently researching a new group choreography looking at ghosts and haunted houses as metaphors for how histories of slavery and colonialism haunt the present.

-In September 2020 Seke is undertaking a residency as part of Choreodrome 2020 at The Place, joined by a group of 5 dancers - Natifah White, Rose Sall Sao, Rhys Dennis, Alethia Antonia, and Adrienne Ming; and dramaturg Charlie Ashwell.
+From June to August 2021 Seke will be undertaking residencies at Dance4, Bluecoat, Newstead Abbey and The Place, funded by ACE Project Grants, and joined by a group of 5 dancers - Natifah White, Rose Sall Sao, Rhys Dennis, Alethia Antonia, and Adrienne Ming; as well as dramaturg Charlie Ashwell.

-Previous research residencies have taken place at Battersea Arts Centre, Wainsgate Dances and Chats Palace during 2019.
+Previous research residencies have taken place at The Place (Choreodrome), Battersea Arts Centre, Wainsgate Dances and Chats Palace during 2019 & 2020.